 Notice that this is nearly four times the acceleration of gravity, or nearly 4g.
-Since we are only using this example as an illustration of principles, let us simplify matters by assuming that the answer is 4g, i.e. 39.24 m/s^2 .
+Since we are only using this example as an illustration of principles, let us simplify matters by assuming that the answer is 4g, i.e. $39.24 \text{ m/s}^2$ .

 This means that the velocity of the stone towards the centre is changing at a rate 4 times as great as that of a falling body.
 Yet it never gets any nearer to the centre!
 No, but what would have happened to the stone if it had not been attached to the string?
 It would have obeyed the tendency to go straight on, and in so doing would have departed farther and farther from the centre.
-The acceleration of 4g may, in a sense, be taken as the rate at which it is being prevented from doing this.

 What centripetal force will be required to produce this acceleration of 4g?
-The mass of the stone $\times 4g$.
+The mass of the stone $\times 4g$ .

-So, if the mass is 1/2 kg, the centripetal force will be $1/2 \times 4g = 2 \times 9.81 = 19.62$, say 20 newtons.
+So, if the mass is 1/2 kg, the centripetal force will be $1/2 \times 4g = 2 \times 9.81 = 19.62$ , say 20 newtons.